Conanbranch/ai4code-transformer-baseline/README.md

   - Try training the 90% for more epochs
   - Try more re-inits (4) with a smaller lr 1e-5 or 2e-5
   - Try more data
+  - Might be worth probbing leaderboard with vlc 40 and vlc 50 to see if 50 does better on leaderboard

   </details>